dongasr/dtmbr/content/new-method/strategy-choice-cascade.md

   filename: "Strategy Choice Cascade"

 ---
-# "Improving a strategy with five key questions"
+# Improving a strategy with five key questions

 The strategy choice cascade uses a collaborative way of thinking about the driving questions in strategy development, using a non-sequential pathway based on five key questions.